PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 It's a Western in which the cowboys aren't worth a damn and the general store owner saves the day.

 But the general store owner is Zero Mostel.
+Peter Lorre.

+The Wizard is...
+Rex Harrison?

 This story should be read while listening to Klezmer music